 Customer service reviews provide internal assessment for the interactions held between your customer support team and customers.
 Often these are conducted by managers, QA specialists, or other support reps in the team.

-However, one branch of conversation reviews – self-assessment - seems to be playing the second fiddle in this movement.
-Most companies see manager and peer reviews as more reliable ways of assuring quality in customer service.
+However, one branch of conversation reviews – self reviews – seems to be playing the second fiddle in this movement.
+Most companies overlook this form of quality assurance for improving customer service.

 “Our findings function as reminder for managers of service-based companies that interpersonal communication has a critical role to play in influencing the customers’ total experience and satisfaction.”